SankethBK/diaryvault/README.md

 ## Key Features

 1. Rich text editor with support for images and videos
-2. Backup data to your own Google Drive account and sync between multiple devices.
+2. Your data is securely preserved on your Google Drive account, ensuring your complete ownership and privacy.
+3. Sync data between multiple devices.
-3. Fingerprint login on supported devices.
+4. Fingerprint login on supported devices.
-4. Multiple Themes
+5. Multiple Themes

 ## Libraries used